 Other people fail to consult an attorney because they think getting injured was their fault—jaywalking, jogging at night, their child darting out into the street.
 The fact that you—as a pedestrian—were partially at fault in causing an accident does not mean that you do not have a viable case.
 For example, our firm handled the case of a woman who was hit by a car as she jaywalked across four lanes of traffic.
 Although she was not in a crosswalk, the pedestrian accident attorneys at our San Mateo firm were able to successfully represent our client's case such that the insurance company paid over $1,600,000 in compensation.
 Consider the following:

 - Drivers have a duty to watch out for pedestrians.
 The victim's comparative fault can reduce compensation, but it doesn't automatically let the driver off the hook.

-- Our investigation often reveals driver negligence: distracted by a cell phone, speeding or making an illegal turn, pulled out without looking, failed to stop or yield at an intersection.
+- Our investigation often reveals driver negligence: distracted by a smartphone, speeding or making an illegal turn, pulling out without looking, and failing to stop or yield at an intersection.

 Pedestrian Accidents and Witnesses

-Witnesses are important to a pedestrian injury case, but we need to find them while the incident is fresh.
-We also need to preserve evidence - photos of skid marks, blood, damage to the hood, and the surrounding scene should all be evaluated.
+Witnesses are important in a pedestrian injury case, but we need to find them while the incident is fresh.
+We also need to preserve evidence—photos of skid marks, blood, damage to the hood, and the surrounding scene should all be evaluated.
 Our attorneys have vast experience in working with witnesses and evidence and we will work diligently to get you the compensation you deserve.